 Porsche working on wider, longer three-row SUV to sit above Cayenne: Report

-Porsche working on wider, longer three-row SUV to sit above Cayenne: Report2 min read .
-Updated: 24 Nov 2021, 11:01 AM IST
+Porsche working on wider, longer three-row SUV to sit above Cayenne: Report

 The three-row Porsche model could also reportedly be related to the electric vehicle that is currently under joint development from Porsche, Audi, and Bentley.